Home » Why Study Bass Guitar?

 You’ll learn how to maintain that steady rhythm – you’ll also learn multiple skills and see how you could fit within the music industry.
 That’s because we’ve designed our courses with the industry to make sure you have everything you need to turn your passion into your career path.

-Choose from our two-year diploma or three-year degree and experience what life as a professional bassist is like from day one.
+Within this three-year degree course, you can experience what life as a professional bassist is like from day one.
 You’ll collaborate with like-minded individuals, be taught by world-class lecturers and have the chance to perform onstage at the world’s biggest festivals, such as Glastonbury and 2000trees.

 You’ll get to do all this – and more – before the ink is even dry on your certificate.
 Then, you’ll have everything you need to step straight into the music industry and kick-start a meaningful, sustainable career.
 Not bad, right?